Bensge/NativeDisplayBrightness/Readme.md

 ![native brightness UI](https://raw.githubusercontent.com/Bensge/NativeDisplayBrightness/master/nativeUI.png)

-This a utility application to control monitor brightness with the F1, F2 keys.
-It utilizes DDC/CI, but this app doesn't have the freezing issues that similar aplications tend to suffer from.
+This a utility application to control the brightness of an external monitor directly from your keyboard.

+Use the `F1` /  `F2` key to decrease / increase the brightness of the external monitor.
+If you have an Apple or similar keyboard, you probably need to also press the `fn` key.

+For a finer brightness level adjustment, you add the option key, i.e use `alt` + `F1` to decrease the brightness, or  `alt` + `F2` to increase it.

-This app also shows the **native** system UI when changing brightness!
+This app  shows the **native** system UI when changing brightness!
 It uses the private `BezelServices` framework for this.

 ## Monitors compatibility